Botany Camping provides cosy camping and glamping set in the spectacular Wiltshire Countryside.

 The Bell Tents at Botany Camping

-One of the great things at Botany Camping are their colourful bell tents, including one that’s coloured like a Circus Big Top.
+One of the great things at Botany Camping is their colourful bell tents, including one that's coloured like a Circus Big Top.

 Now if you are one of the many regular readers of this website, you know we love camping.
-But there’s times when taking all that camping gear is just not practical, and that’s where these bell tents are great.
+But there are times when taking all that camping gear is just not practical, and that's where these bell tents are great.

 We set off Friday evening after work and headed down to this remote Wiltshire campsite.
 That's about a 3-4 hour trip.
 It would have been much longer if we'd had the trailer, and even later to bed if we then had to set up camp.